 Upon successful completion of the appropriate airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
-Spartan College is a Designated FAA Test Center for the written tests.
+Spartan College (Inglewood, CA) is a Designated FAA Test Center for the written tests.
 Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:

-- 1. The student is a Spartan College FAA Part 147 program graduate\. - 2.
+- 1. The student is a Spartan College FAA Part 147 program graduate. - 2.
 He/she has fulfilled all financial obligations to Spartan College. - 3.
-Written tests are taken at Spartan College within forty-five (45) days of graduation. - 4.
+Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
 Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).

-\Note: Early FAA examination for airframe or powerplant (before graduation) is an option for students attending the Riverside, CA campus only.
+Note: Early FAA examination for the general written exam (before graduation) is an option for students attending the Riverside, CA campus only.